AnyLog-co/documentation/using grafana.md

 Depending on the number of data point requested, the time range is divided to intervals and the min, max and average are collected for each interval and graphically presented.
 In the default behavior, AnyLog makes the best guess to determine the relevant column representing the time and the relevant value column.
 The default behaviour can be modified by updating ***Additional JSON Data*** section (on the lower left side of the panel).
+To execute a period query, include the key: 'type' and the value: 'increments' in the Additional JSON Data section.

 ***The period query***
 A query to retrieve data values at the end of the provided time range (or, if not available, before and nearest to the end of the time range).